zonemaster/Zonemaster-GUI--ARCHIVED-OLD-VERSION-NOT-TO-BE-USED/docs/FAQ/gui-faq-en.md

 document](https://github.com/dotse/zonemaster/blob/master/docs/requirements/TestRequirements.md)

 #### 2. Who is behind Zonemaster? <a name="q2"></a>
-Zonemaster is a joint project between .SE (registry operator of .se and .nu TLD) and Afnic (registry operator of .fr TLD and those of the overseas territories of France).
+Zonemaster is a joint project between IIS (registry operator of .se and .nu TLD) and Afnic (registry operator of .fr TLD and those of the overseas territories of France).

 #### 3. How can Zonemaster help me? <a name="q3"></a>